 If you pay off the balance in full and on time every month, you’ll never owe more than what you spent.
 Though, credit card issuers allow you to make small “minimum payments” and carry the rest of the balance month-to-month.
 When you carry a balance, you’ll have to pay interest on the total amount.
 Your interest rate is also known as the Annual Percentage Rate or APR.
 APRs vary across all credit cards, but with a student card, you can expect your rate to be 14-25%.

-Penalty APR – The highest APR that will be applied to your account.
+- Penalty APR: The highest APR that will be applied to your account.
 Penalty APR is usually applied after you miss consecutive payments.
-To return to your original APR, you’ll need to make six consecutive on-time payments.
+To return to your original APR, you’ll need to make 6 consecutive on-time payments.

-Credit Utilization Ratio – Your CUR is a measurement of how much of your available credit you are using.
-If you have a $5,000 credit limit and usually stick to a $500 per month budget, your CUR is at 10%.
+- Credit Utilization Ratio: This ratio is a measurement of how much of your available credit you are using.
+If you have a $5,000 credit limit and usually stick to a $500 per month budget, your ratio is at 10%.
 The lower your ratio is, the better.
 If you use up a large chunk (or all) of your available credit every month, your credit score may decrease.

-Credit bureau – Credit bureaus research and track your credit history.
-In the US, there are three major bureaus—Equifax, Experian, and TransUnion.
+- Credit bureau: Research entities that compile all of your credit history reporting to generate your credit score.
+In the US, there are 3 major bureaus—Equifax, Experian, and TransUnion.

-FICO – FICO is the company that compiles all of your credit history reporting and generates your credit score.
+- FICO: The entity that creates the scoring model used to create credit scores.
 FICO credit scores range from 300 to 850, with 850 being the best.
 Credit scores are one factor in determining your creditworthiness.